Skip to main content

 September 8, 2025

-This in-person 1-Day Short Course poses the structural health monitoring (SHM) applied to bridges and special civil structures in the context of a pattern recognition paradigm with hands-on experiences.
-It will be held at Stanford University, Palo Alto, California, before the Internatinal Workshop on Structural Health Monitoring (IWSHM) 2025.
+This in-person 1-day 6-hour short course poses the structural health monitoring (SHM) applied to bridges and special civil structures in the context of a pattern recognition paradigm with hands-on experiences.
+It will be held at Stanford University, Palo Alto, California, before the International Workshop on Structural Health Monitoring (IWSHM) 2025.

 Targeted public: The course is tailored towards graduate students and/or practicing engineers working full-time in public and private institutions or consultancy companies.